kyzhouhzau/GDAMDB/README.md

 # Data Collection
 The MutationTypeData folder contains the abstracts related to the interested disease in json files that are downloaded from PubTator.
-The json files need to be processed to BIO format, the example of which is located at BERT_multi_task/data/BIO_example.txt
+The json files need to be processed to BIO format, the example of which is located at **BERT_multi_task/data/BIO_example.txt**

 `python MutationTypeData/json2bio.py --input MutationTypeData/ --output BERT_multi_task/data/BIO_example.txt`

-The MutationAssociationData contains the GWAS summary data related to the intereseted disease.
-By using the SNP mapping tool bedtools, the SNPs in this file can be mapped to specific genes, and the p-value of the gene equals to the SNP with highest p-value.
+The MutationAssociationData contains the GWAS summary data related to the intereseted disease, and the example is **GWASsummaryData_example.txt** which can be replaced by other GWAS summary data.
+By using the SNP mapping tool **bedtools**, the SNPs in this file can be mapped to specific genes, and the p-value of the gene equals to the SNP with highest p-value.

 # GDAMDB
 The purpose of this repository is to demonstrate the workflow of